kihonq/createDApp/docs/source/getting-started.rst

   error Command failed with exit code 2. info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.

-It may be an error of yarn getting internal versions of ``@ethersproject`` that are higher then specified in useDApp.
+It may be an error of yarn getting internal versions of ``@ethersproject`` that are higher then specified in createDApp.
 To fix this you need to add resolutions to your ``package.json`` with etherspoject packages that cause an error, with correct version.
 Resolutions force yarn to install specified versions of packages.